rifandani/vscode-ecosystem/src/docs/highlight.md

 # Intro

-Forked from [vscode-todo-highlight by jgclark](https://github.dev/jgclark/vscode-todo-highlight).
+Forked from [vscode-todo-highlight by jgclark](https://github.com/jgclark/vscode-todo-highlight).
 All credits goes to original authors.

 The big differences are:

-1. Full refactor to `typescript`, and `tsup`
+1. Full refactor to `typescript`
 2. Less global variables
 3. Global variables are more organized which leads to much more readable and maintainable code
 4. Add one more default annotation -> `NOTE:`